spectrasonic117/pygpt/README.md

 sudo make install
 ```

+> When you run the installer, the necessary python libraries will be installed automatically.

+> In case it doesn't install automatically, use: `python3 -m pip install -r ./requirements.txt` to install the libraries

+> it might work on macOS

-# Run chat
+## Run chat

 use `pygpt` command for open chat

-# OpenAI Token
+## OpenAI Token

+**IMPORTANT!**

-You need [OpenAI token](https://platform.openai.com/docs/introduction/tokens) for works
+You need [**OpenAI token**](https://platform.openai.com/docs/introduction/tokens) for the program works

 Add your token by editing `~/.config/openai_client.conf`

-If the file does not exist, the first time you run the program will be created.
+> If the file does not exist, the first time you run the program will be create the file.

-**example**
+**Example**

 ```bash
 [openai]
 token = YOU_TOKEN_HERE
 ```

-# Contribute
+## Contribute

--   You can help by sending changes and improvements to the repository
+-   You can help by sending changes and improvements to the repository by issues
--   Share
+-   Share the repo
--   Leave your star :3
+-   Leave your star :)

 Thank you for using!

+---

+## Future Features - TO DO -

+-   Remember messages
+-   Interactive chat
+-   Syntactic highlighting

+---

 <br>